K0rgana/web-advcd/README.md

    });
    ```

-1. Now in the **initialState** create a new state named `currentUser` that will always look for the user's data in the **localStorage** of the browser, if the data doesn't exist we will inicialize with a empty array.
+1. Now in the **initialState** create a new state named `currentUser` that will always look for the user's data in the **localStorage** of the browser, if the data doesn't exist we will initialize with a empty array.

    ```js
    const initialStateValue = [];